PC-98: Decline

 Aside from other Japanese domestic platforms which had disappeared, Windows 95 overturned the dominance of the PC-98.
 The difference in the architecture was not only ineffective for platform-independent environments but also increasing development resources to adopt them.

 During the development of Windows 95, NEC sent an average of 20 engineers to Microsoft's office in Seattle.
 Even though the PC-98 uses some IBM clone components, Windows requires the special driver or HAL to support its IRQ, I/O and C-Bus.
 The Nikkei Personal Computing magazine wrote, "The PC-98 features a number of MS-DOS applications, but there is no difference between PC-98 and PC/AT clones for using Windows 95.
 The status of the PC-98 series is not based on its hardware feature or the number of softwares and peripherals, but its strength in promotion, parts procurement and faith in the NEC brand."

-In 1997, NEC introduced the PC98-NX series as a main personal computer line that conformed to the PC System Design Guide and were IBM PC compatible.
+In 1997, NEC introduced the PC98-NX series as a main personal computer line that conformed to the PC System Design Guide and was Windows-based IBM PC compatible but not DOS/V compatible.
 The PC-9801's last successor was the Celeron-based PC-9821Ra43 (with a clock frequency of 433 MHz, using a 440FX chipset-based motherboard design from 1998), which appeared in 2000.
 NEC announced that the PC-98 would be discontinued in 2003.
 18.3 million of PC-98s shipped by the end of shipments in March 2004.
 The last version of Windows to support PC-98 is Windows 2000.